irit-rmess/DecaDuino/README.md

 You have to put this library in your Arduino libraries directory.

 ## Start using DecaDuino with simple example sketchs
-All example sketches are availabled as usual in the Arduino IDE menu:
+All example sketches are available as usual in the Arduino IDE menu:
 ```
 File > Examples > DecaDuino
 ```